Kehlani (song): Composition

 The song contains a simple drill beat and a sample of "Potential" by Summer Walker, over which Jordan Adetunji sings in fast-paced R&B vocals.
 In addition to Kehlani, he references South African singer Tyla's breakout hit "Water" in the lyrics.

 Remix

-On 2 August 2024, Adetunji released a remix of "Kehlani" featuring aforementioned American singer Kehlani.
+On 2 August 2024, Adetunji released a remix of "Kehlani" featuring Kehlani.
 The release included a music video with both artists.